yunakim999/Breast-Cancer-Diagnosis-Prediction-with-Decision-Tree-Classifier/README.md

 # Breast-Cancer-Diagnosis-Prediction-with-Decision-Tree-Classifier
-This project develops a Decision Tree Classifier to accurately predict breast cancer diagnoses from the widely-used breast cancer dataset.
+This repository contains a machine learning project aimed at predicting breast cancer diagnoses.
+The project employs a Decision Tree Classifier, leveraging Python's scikit-learn library, and follows a comprehensive approach from data preprocessing to model evaluation and visualization.